 If you have previously bought a property under Right to Buy scheme then the discount you received for that property will be taken off the discount on your current Right to Buy purchase.

-The table below gives an example of the discount you could receive should your house be valued at £90,000 and a flat at £50,000.
-Depending on the outcome of the valuation you may not get the full amount of discount shown maximum discount limit.
+The tables on this page give an example of the discount you could receive should your house be valued at £90,000, or you have a flat valued at £50,000.
+Depending on the outcome of the valuation you may not get the full amount of discount shown here.